-A common myth about choosing a major is that your major determines the type of job you can get after college.
-While it's true that some majors may lead to higher-paying jobs, very few majors are directly connected with specific careers.
-Employers are actually looking for employees to have transferable skills, and it is up to you to articulate the value you have gained from your studies, internships, student clubs, informational interviews or other experiences that are relevant to an employer.
+A common myth about choosing a major is that it determines the type of job you can get after college.
+While it's true that some majors may lead to higher-paying jobs, very few majors are directly connected with specific careers and their corresponding salaries.
+Employers are looking for employees with transferable skills.
+It is up to you to articulate the value you have gained from your studies, internships, student clubs, informational interviews, or other experiences relevant to your career.

 Explore Career Options by Degree

 The website What can I do with my degree? is a great starting point when you are unsure what jobs relate to your major.
 All active UC Davis majors are listed with information about related fields (job titles, work places and professional organizations) and where recent UC Davis alumni have found internships and jobs.

 Below is a list of reliable websites where you can obtain detailed information about careers.
 Each site offers unique resources and approaches in providing information about fields of work.